arnaoutr/website/_pages/contact.md

 We are hiring a data scientist and a data engineer with early-to-mid career skills and experience.
 Applications will be accepted through November 30, 2018.
 Both positions offer an opportunity to participate in cutting-edge research with transformational impact to clinical and research medicine across a wide array of diseases, working with decades of high-quality imaging data alongside clinical domain experts.
 Both positions also provide opportunities to publish, present at research conferences, and for professional advancement.
 Salary and benefits are set according to experience and to UCSF salary scales.

-Both positions require:
+Both positions require:<br>
-•	strong interpersonal and communication skills
+•	strong interpersonal and communication skills<br>
-•	working with patient data in a HIPPA-compliant and morally and ethically responsible manner
+•	working with patient data in a HIPPA-compliant and morally and ethically responsible manner<br>
-•	working closely with an expert interdisciplinary team including both medical and data science professionals
+•	working closely with an expert interdisciplinary team including both medical and data science professionals<br>
-•	working independently to complete assigned responsibilities
+•	working independently to complete assigned responsibilities<br>
-•	strong organizational, record-keeping, and written and oral communication skills
+•	strong organizational, record-keeping, and written and oral communication skills<br>
-•	strong motivation to apply pioneering breakthroughs to the practical, personalized everyday care of patients
+•	strong motivation to apply pioneering breakthroughs to the practical, personalized everyday care of patients<br>

 Inquiries should be emailed directly to Dr. Arnaout and should include a CV and a letter of interest clearly but briefly articulating why you are interested in joining the lab.
 Graduate and postdoctoral candidates will be encouraged to explore applying for extramural fellowships to support their research.